“No dream is ever chased alone.”

 9. Hotspot Edge Detector (2006)

+Many users search, what is hot spot technology in cricket.
+So Hotspot Edge Detector is the answer.
 The hotspot is based on an infrared image system.
-It establishes whether before going to the ball is to the fielder it is struck with the bat or not.
+It establishes whether before going to the ball to the fielder it is struck with the bat or not.
 When the ball hits the bat, glove, or pads of the batter it generates friction.
 As we know scientifically friction generates heat.
 Hence with the help of an infrared image system friction is shown as light.
 This helps the third umpire to know the exact impact of a ball on the batter, thus making the decision easy.

 10. Pitch vision (2007)